rhoneyager/libicedb/docs/Datasets.md

 All datasets may contain attributes.

-## What is a datasets?
+## What is a dataset?

-A datasets is a multidimensional array of data elements, together with supporting metadata.
+A dataset is a multidimensional array of data elements, together with supporting metadata.
 Tables may contain different types of data, such as integers, floating point numbers and character arrays.
-In icedb, all of the elements of a datasets must have the same data type.
+In icedb, all of the elements of a dataset must have the same data type.
 This restriction is the same as in netCDF, although HDF5 has a more relaxed implementation.

 Datasets are usually much larger than attributes.
 Unlike attributes, datasets are not automatically